amidaware/trmm-docs/docs/unsupported_proxies.md

 Go ahead and download this certificate by clicking the 3 dots to the right of the cert entry and click "Download".

-I suggest you follow [these](unsupported_scripts.md/#using-purchased-ssl-certs-instead-of-lets-encrypt-wildcards) instructions for adding the new certs to your TRMM instance.
-You will still need to keep TRMM's certs updated as well.

 #### MeshCentral Configuration

 Now you should have Nginx Proxy Manager completely setup.
 Lets move on to the MeshCentral Configuration.